-In this paper we presented the design principles behind a general purpose neural network simulator specifically aimed at computational modelling of visual attention and we discussed hardware and performance issues and how they influenced design and implementation.
+In this paper we presented the design principles behind a general purpose neural network simulator specifically aimed at computational modeling of visual attention and we discussed hardware and performance issues and how they influenced design and implementation.
 We also presented the user interface, with the many ways in which simulation results can be presented to the user.
 The tools that make the simulator accessible to non-programmers and allow for collaborative research, by facilitating the exchange of models between groups, were also introduced.

-The flexibility of the simulator and the XML-based model description have allowed us to very quickly obtain implementations of the three major computational models of visual attention ([Rolls and Deco, 2002, Tsotsos et al., 1995, Itti et al., 1998]).
-Fig. B.4 (details extracted from Fig. B.1) corresponds to part of Fig. 3 in [Itti et al., 1998].
-Fig. B.4-left represents the input image, while Fig. B.4- right is the activation of the saliency map feature plane.
-The largest of these models is a subset of the Selective Tuning Model for motion [Tsotsos et al., 2005], which consists of 210 feature planes organized in 4 areas (the full model will include 620 feature planes for the feedforward network, plus at least that number for the winner-take all circuits).
-Note that the applicability of the simulator is not limited to modelling visual attention, see for example Fig. B.5, where we have reproduced the ability of model non-Fourier (second order) V4 concentric units proposed in [Wilson, 1999a] to detect Glass patterns [Glass, 1969].
-In terms of performance, at the current level of optimization, on a dual processor 2.0Ghz PowerMac G5, compiled using gcc version 3.3, a sub-network composed of 3 feature planes of Wilson-Cowan neurons described by three differential equations each, connected through 5 filters, performs one step in 40ms - two 128 by 128 and one 20 by 20 feature planes, or 33,168 neurons, which means roughly 800,000 neuron updates per second.
+The flexibility of the simulator and the XML-based model description have allowed us to very quickly obtain implementations of the three major computational models of visual attention ([4], [5], [6]).
+Fig. 3 (details extracted from Fig. 1) corresponds to part of Fig. 3 in [6].
+Fig. 3-left represents the input image, while Fig. 3-right is the activation of the saliency map feature plane.
+The largest of these models is a subset of the Selective Tuning Model for motion [9], which consists of 210 feature planes organized in 4 areas (the full model will include 620 feature planes for the feedforward network, plus at least that number for the winner-take all circuits).
+Note that the applicability of the simulator is not limited to modeling visual attention, see for example Fig. 4, where we have reproduced the ability of model non-Fourier (second order) V4 concentric units proposed in [1] to detect Glass patterns [13].
+In terms of performance, at the current level of optimization, on a dual processor 2.0Ghz PowerMac G5, compiled using gcc version 3.3, a sub-network composed of 3 feature planes of Wilson-Cowan neurons described by three differential equations each, connected through 5 filters, performs one step in 40ms two 128 by 128 and one 20 by 20 feature planes, or 33,168 neurons, which means roughly 800,000 neuron updates per second.